Ericsson/CodeCompass/doc/docker_user_guide.md

 ## Set up CodeCompass runtime environment

-CodeCompass is a complex networked application, it is not trivial to set-up a working environment for it.
-The purpose of this environment that the developer can quickly try CodeCompass on his/her developer host.
+The purpose of this environment that the developer can quickly try CodeCompass on his/her developer's machine.
+CodeCompass is a complex networked application, it is not trivial to set-up a well established environment for it.

-The ``create_base_images.sh`` script control the assembling of necessary images.
+The ``create_base_images.sh`` script controls assembling of necessary images.
 This script depends on the ``compass-devel`` image, so that should be created first as described in chapter
 [Create CodeCompass development environment](#create-codecompass-development-environment)

-The demonstration parser parses ``xerces`` project.
-The xerces source should be downloaded by hand under the ``CC-Runtime/xercessrc`` directory before the parser started (up).
-(A specific parser can download its project automatically, but in this demo does not.
+The CodeCompass repository contains a demonstration parser which parses ``xerces`` project.
+The xerces source should be downloaded by hand into the ``CC-Runtime/xercessrc`` directory before the parser started (up).
+(An other parser can download its project automatically.
 See ``CC-Runtime/xerces/bin/project_specific.sh``)

 ## Running CodeCompass